port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

    b. **Members** can create a new `Microservice` Entity, but are not permitted to delete a `Microservice` Entity.
 2. Each Entity property/relation can be immutable separately for specific users/roles.
 For example, the `repository_link` property can be immutable for all roles (except **Admin**).
 3. Allow specific users/roles to modify only Entities [owned by their team](#setting-permissions-by-team-ownership).
 For example, **Members** can edit only `Microservices` that belong to their team.
-4. Actions execution grants can be given to specific users or roles.
-For example, you can allow every **Member** to create a new `Deployment` Entity but only `Deployment` **Moderators** can perform a day-2 Action of "adding resources".
+4. Actions execution grant permissions can be given to specific users or roles.
+For example, you can allow every **Member** to create a new `Deployment` Entity, however only `Deployment` **Moderators** can perform a day-2 Action of "adding resources".

 ### Setting permissions for a Blueprint (and its Actions)